wexiuwexiu/CatApexCPP-master_1.8/README.md

 # CatApexCPP-master_1.8
-Apex Legends External Hack
+Apex Legends External Hack,
-Make a driver by yourself to rw memory
+Make a driver by yourself to rw memory.